Loading Events

 ‘From nutritional claim to consumer’

-‘From nutrional value to food application’
+‘From nutritional value to food application’

 Introduction by Marjoleine Bartels-Arntz, Technical Sales Specialist, FrieslandCampina